TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Fix glitch wherein the other edges are snapped even though resizing another

+- Implement flip too
+	- read_back_from_nodes

 - Properly implement snapping when instantiating an entity

 - Once we come to prefabs, it should be easy to rewrite these transform commands to operate on nodes